 While we are not familiar with the legislation of body implants, we think that it is understandable that the general public should have the right of transparency and accessibility on any chip implanted in their bodies, such as pacemakers.
-No life-critical chip, for example, should depend from proprietary or expensive updates, or on the hope that certain companies do no bankrupt carrying with them, as it happened for the retinal implants by Second Vision (https://spectrum.ieee.org/bionic-eye-obsolete ), proprietary communication protocols or other technical details necessary to repair or upgrade such a device.
+No life-critical chip, for example, should depend from proprietary or expensive updates, or on the hope that certain companies do no bankrupt carrying with happened for the implants Vision them. as it retinal bv Second (https://spectrum.ieee.org/bionic-eye-obsolete), proprietary communication protocols or other technical details necessary to repair or upgrade such a device.
 Open-source silicon implementations of such devices would overcome all such problems.